and262144/notes-and-such/notes/chemistry/states-of-matter/solid.md

    - **Energy Changes**: Melting requires input of heat (latent heat of fusion) to overcome intermolecular forces.
 Sublimation, as seen in CO₂ (dry ice), also requires heat to bypass the liquid phase directly.
    - **Critical and Triple Points**: Solids don’t have a critical point but exist in phase diagrams with defined boundaries for solid, liquid, and gaseous states.
 The triple point represents equilibrium between all three phases.

-   **Suggested Media Attachment**:
-   - **Image**: Phase diagram showing the transition points for a typical substance.
-   - **Video**: Melting and sublimation demonstrations, showing transitions from solid to other states.

 ---

 ### 5. **Microscopic Properties**